sanfinity-Iot/openremote/User-Guide:-Use-Flow-Rules.md

 Flow rules are mainly intended for attribute linking and defining virtual attributes, though they can also function as regular rules.
 They're useful for users who don't have the time to learn a programming language, but still want to define rules more complex than is possible in the JSON rule editor.

-The Flow Editor is currently a standalone application that interacts with the Manager.
+The Flow Editor UI is currently a standalone application that interacts with the Manager.
 It has its own [repository](../../../floweditor).

 # The Flow rules model